sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # Purpose

 Deckahedron World is a system for telling a story.
 The authors of the story are you and your friends, sitting around a table.
-The audience for the story is your inner children.

 This story is improvisiational, interactive, and collaborative.

-## Notes on audience

-Just because the audience is inner child doesn't mean you're going for a "G" rating.
+The rewards for playing are laughter and excitement while you play, and warm conversations for years afterwards that start with "Remember that time we were playing Deckahedron World and..."

+## How to make a great story

+Imagine the audience for this story is the inner children of all the players.
+What evokes the feelings we had when we were children playing pretend?
+Can you remember being 11 years old and watching a great Steven Spielberg movie?
+Or maybe a crappy Sam Raimi movie?

+You are going to collaborate with all the other players to make this story, so when you add your parts, think of what will give your friends sitting around the table a thrill, put them in suspense, ratchet up their feelings of tension, or make their jaws drop with awe.

 Sometimes inner children get a big kick out of blood and guts.
 Your inner child might be the one who giggled watching the Messandei / Grey Worm scenes in the Game of Thrones TV series.
+If you don't know what topics your friends consider "off-limits", it is a good idea to ask and tell before you start playing.

+The story that emerges from Deckahedron World is not a precisely crafted thing.
+That's ok.
+It doesn't have to be high art or even a cartoon on Adult Swim.
+It will get shaped by each player, and when your turn comes, you will adapt, do your best improvisational "Yes, and", and see where it goes from there.
+It might sound like chaos, but with some faith in your friends, you will delight at how a the plot solidifies, and how real the characters become.

 ## GM: Examples for what to do on single ✗ results